spaykin/chicago-elections-maps/README.md

 ## 2022

-For the upcoming 2023 Elections, I created a map of the (new; approved 2021) **IL 4th State House District** with overlays:
+For the 2022 Midterm Elections, I created a map of the (new; approved 2021) **IL 4th State House District** with overlays:
 * Chicago Wards
 * Chicago Election Precincts
 * IL-3 Congressional District